 Popular Bermondsey haunt with large garden around the back

 Tube: London Bridge Station

 One of the numerous decent pubs and bars on Bermondsey Street, the Woolpack is always busy - especially in the summer, when crowds flock to populate the dozen or so tables on the leafy outdoor terrace around the back (and adorned with vintage road signs).
 It's a more relaxed and pubby alternative to The Garrison, the swanky gastro titan opposite, and there's a good selection of beers (including Kirin and Leffe), ales and wines.
 Downstairs there's a wonderful stone floor and the seating is separated into compartments while the upstairs area has a more of a bar feel to it, with sofas, comfy chairs, a chandelier and TV showing live sport.
 But it's the beer garden which is the real attraction of The Woolpack, and pulls in the punters during the summer.
-The kitchen's £10 burger is also popular with the regulars, while the delightful bar girls certainly attract the gaze of much of the male clientele.

 IN THIS ARTICLE